-Christine Barton has been teaching yoga in the capital region for 14 years.
+Christine Barton has been teaching yoga in the capital region for 20 years.
 She received her training and certification at Kripalu after retiring from teaching elementary school.
 She loves sharing the gift of yoga with her students.
 Her classes are safe havens with a lovely, calm spirit.
-Christine currently teaches yoga for cancer survivors and caregivers at Hope Club, as well as a gentle class at Schenectady’s YWCA.
-She moved to the Stockade about two years ago and enjoys her Riverside walks with her dog Cocoa, savory meals at Tara Kitchen, African drumming on Jay Street and now, teaching yoga on the boulevard.
+Christine currently teaches yoga for cancer survivors and caregivers at Hope Club, as well as her Kripalu classes here at Inner Bliss.
+She lives in the Stockade where she enjoys her Riverside walks and the sense of community.

 |